paritytech/substrate-api-sidecar/scripts/README.md

 ### Summary

 This script calls the local e2e-tests helper library in order to test the current branch or development enviornment against a collection of different blocks, across different runtimes.
 It does this for Polkadot, Kusama, and Westend.

 ### Requirements

 `python3` - required to run the script

-`psutil` - package needed to run the script
+`psutil` - package needed to run the script (installed by the below command)

 Run: `pip install -r requirements.txt` from this directory in order to install necessary dependencies.